MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 >*Applies to: Active Directory Rights Management Services, Azure Information Protection, Windows 10, Windows 8.1, Windows 8, Windows 7 with SP1, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2*

-When you install the Azure Information Protection client, PowerShell commands are automatically installed so that you can manage the client by running commands that you can put into scripts for automation.
+When you install the Azure Information Protection client, PowerShell commands are automatically installed.
+This lets you manage the client by running commands that you can put into scripts for automation.

 The cmdlets are installed with the PowerShell module **AzureInformationProtection**.
 This module replaces the RMSProtection module that installs with the RMS Protection Tool.
 If you have the RMSProtection tool installed when you install the Azure Information Protection client, the RMSProtection module is automatically uninstalled.